Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-There are many different types of MS. When it occurs during childhood, the condition usually takes the form of relapsing and remitting.
-This means that the symptoms suddenly reappear every few months or years, last for a few weeks or months, then go back into remission.
+There are many types of MS. When it occurs during childhood, it usually is relapsing and remitting.
+This means that the symptoms reappear every few months or years, last for a few weeks or months, then go away again.

-Images may be taken of your child's bodily structures.
+Images may be taken the brain and spinal cord.
 This can be done with an MRI scan.

-With plasma exchange, the proteins causing the damage to the myelin are removed from the blood.
-During the plasma exchange, fresh plasma is added to the blood.
+Plasma exchange removes the proteins damaging the myelin from the blood.
+Fresh plasma is added to the blood during the procedure.

 Multiple Sclerosis Association of America

 National Multiple Sclerosis Society